coady/clients/README.md

 ```

 Resources also implement syntactic support for methods such as __getattr__ and __call__,
-providing most of the benefits of custom clients with no further defintion.
+providing most of the benefits of custom clients as is.

 ```python
 for repo in github.user.repos(visibility='public'):